Two Books About The Same Subject: Upsides, Downsides and Commonalities

 Different Intentions

 The largest divider between The Storm of War and The Second World War is each author’s intention when covering their subject.
 This abstract concept matters when reading any book because what the author sets out to do shapes the reader’s experience just as much as the story on offer.
-Furthermore, if the author is corrupted by interest, they will do demonstrable harm to the reader because an author putting their ideological perspective before their subject will give the reader a wholly false view of the world.
-Reading two books about the same subject unmasks this otherwise obscure inequality between author and reader because the identical subject matters acts like a controlled variable in a science experiment.
-If the subject is held constant, what else affects the outcome?
-Answer: the intention of the author.
-Thankfully, both Beevor and Roberts are pure of heart, so their differing intentions are ultimately benign.
+Furthermore, if the author is corrupted by an agenda, they will do demonstrable harm to the reader; an author putting their ideological perspective before their subject will give the reader a wholly false view of the world.
+Reading two books about the same subject unmasks this otherwise obscure inequality between author and reader because the identical subject matters acts like a control in a scientific experiment.
+If the subject is held constant, the intention of the author is the only remaining variable.
+Thankfully, both Beevor and Roberts are eminent historians with many years of practice, so their differing intentions are ultimately benign.

 With that out of the way, what is each author’s intention?

-In The Second World War, Beevor’s intention is simple: cover everything that happened in World War II beginning from June 1939 when the first scuffles between the Soviets and the Japanese (I bet you forgot that part of the war) snowballed into a world war and ending in September 1945 with the surrender of Japan.
+In The Second World War, Beevor’s intention is simple: cover everything that happened in World War II beginning from June 1939 when the first scuffles between the Soviets and the Japanese (a battle I never learned about) snowballed into a world war and ending in September 1945 with the surrender of Japan.
 In chronological order, all theatres of the conflict are described in a book of 750 pages.
 Beevor’s personal opinions are confined to the Introduction and Conclusion while editorial sprinkles join together otherwise unconnected events.
 The final result is a book that reads like a narrator’s script for a World War II documentary series.
 Modern historians do not make an appearance in Beevor’s text, giving the reader an unobstructed view of the events and the full range of emotions they evoke.

-By contrast, Andrew Roberts comes to The Storm of War with an altogether different intention: to demonstrate Germany lost a potentially winnable war because of Hitler’s Nazi ideology.
+By contrast, Andrew Roberts comes to The Storm of War with an altogether different mission: to demonstrate how Germany lost a potentially winnable war because of Hitler’s Nazi ideology.
 The Germans, corrupted by National Socialism, made so many ludicrous military decisions that the stupidity staggers the imagination even today.
 Ostensibly, this intention seems like Roberts is playing with a less favorable hand compared to Beevor.
 Wouldn’t proving a thesis contradict the book’s subtitle (‘A New History of The Second World War’)?
-The answer is no because Roberts’ central idea emerges from the evidence on offer rather than him concocting a harebrained theory and then mucking with the evidence to prove it.
-We see this play out as Roberts outlines the entirety of the conflict while subtly highlighting the instances where his thesis becomes self-evident fact.
+The answer is no because Roberts’ central idea emerges from the evidence on offer rather than him concocting a harebrained theory and then distorting the evidence to prove it.
+Readers can see this for themselves when Roberts outlines the entirety of the conflict while subtly highlighting the instances where his thesis becomes self-evident fact.
 In my opinion, this is a historian’s foremost job responsibility: to spot patterns in history to provide deeper understanding.
 The Storm of War is a first rate example of a historian fulfilling said job description.

 Conclusion

 The Second World War and The Storm of War are masterpieces written by two of Britain’s foremost historians.
-Two lifetimes of scholarship are available to anyone with the twenty-five bucks to pay for them.
-It’s a far better use of your money than a KFC bucket meal.
+Two lifetimes of scholarship are available to anyone with the fifty dollars to pay for them.

 No doubt other books attempting the same mission exist and are of comparable quality.
-Yet whether someone reads these two books or another twenty-two World War II books, what matters here is the author’s intention.
-What the author sets out to do directly affects your reading experience.
-One should keep that in mind if they suspect a charlatan is in their midst.
+Yet whether someone reads these two books or another twenty World War II books, what matters is the author’s intention.
+What an author sets out to do directly affects one’s reading experience.
+In this case, both intentions were good and I benefited enormously as a result.